 #1: Setting Unrealistic Goals

-Success strategy: Before you can run, you need to start walking first.
+Success strategy: Before you can run, you need to start walking first and there are many benefits of walking.
 “Small, simple and easy goals will build your confidence and help you to stick with it,” says Clayton.
 If, for example, your ultimate goal is to run a 5K but you’ve never run before, break down your larger goal into smaller, more realistic steps.
 Start off with brisk walking the first week, graduate to a walk/run combo the next, and then eventually progress into running longer distances until you are ready to race to the finish line of your long term goal.

 #2: Expecting To See Results Right Away